 We need to study behaviour in a carefully considered and objective way.
 This involves conducting controlled research experiments, to determine what specific factors cause a particular response to occur.
 In other words, we do not create our ideas about behaviour from thin air.
 Instead, we rigorously test them to prove that they are consistent and valid.
 Skinner (often seen as the grandfather and creator of behaviourism) viewed behaviourism as the philosophy of the science of behaviour.

 - We tend to focus on observable behaviour, rather than internal events like thinking.

-Want to learn more?
-Simply Psychology has written a beautifully in depth article about it here.
+Do you want to learn more?
+Simply Psychology has written an in-depth article about it here.

-If you’re just starting to get to know behaviour analysis then make sure you check out this great book “How to Think Like a Behavior Analyst” by Dr. Jon Bailey and Dr. Mary Burch.
-It answers all of your ABA questions in a Q&A style format and includes fun chapter titles such as “Isn’t a behaviour analyst just a super nanny with a British accent?”!
+If you are just starting to get to know behaviour analysis then make sure you check out this great book “How to Think Like a Behavior Analyst” by Dr. Jon Bailey and Dr. Mary Burch.
+It should answer all of your ABA questions in a Q&A style format and includes fun chapter titles such as “Isn’t a behaviour analyst just a super nanny with a British accent?”!

 If you want to know everything there is to know about behaviour analysis then the best place to start is the book by Cooper, Heron and Heward, simply titled “Applied Behaviour Analysis”.
 Be warned though, this book is not for the faint of heart!
 It is an extremely useful but extremely detailed read.